redbooth/departure/README.md

 Toolkit](https://www.percona.com/doc/percona-toolkit/2.0/pt-online-schema-change.html)
 which supports foreign key constraints.

-It adds a `db:percona_migrate:up` rake task that translates your migration to a `pt-online-schema-change` command which you can then paste into the terminal.
-It will apply exactly the same changes as if you run it with `db:migrate:up` avoiding deadlocks, without needing to change how write regular rails migrations.
+It adds a `db:percona_migrate:up` runs your migration using the `pt-online-schema-change` command.
+It will apply exactly the same changes as if you run it with `db:migrate:up` avoiding deadlocks and without the need to change how you write regular rails migrations.

-It also disables `rake db:migrate:up` for the ddl migrations on envs with PERCONA_TOOLKIT var set so we ensure all these migrations use Percona in production.
+It also disables `rake db:migrate:up` for the ddl migrations on envs with PERCONA_TOOLKIT var set to ensure all these migrations use Percona in production.

 ## Installation

 Percona Migrator relies on `pt-online-schema-change` from  [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/2.0/pt-online-schema-change.html)

-For mac, you can install it with homebrew `brew install percona-toolkit`.
+For mac, you can install it with homebrew typing `brew install percona-toolkit`.
 For linux machines check out the [Percona Toolkit download page](https://www.percona.com/downloads/percona-toolkit/) to find the package that fits your distribution.

+You can also get it from [Percona's apt repository](https://www.percona.com/doc/percona-xtradb-cluster/5.5/installation/apt_repo.html)

-Then, add this line to your application's Gemfile:
+Once installed, add this line to your application's Gemfile:

 ```ruby
 gem 'percona_migrator'